mbcovid19updates/mbcovid19updates.github.io/README.md

 - **Outdoors**
     - There are no capacity limits to outdoor gatherings regardless of vaccination status.

-#### Proof of Vaccination Guidelines

-The public health orders state:

->1(5) The occupants of the private residence where a gathering is held are responsible for determining the vaccination status of all persons attending the gathering.
->- Proof of vaccination is required for those 12 years of age and older to attend private and public indoor and outdoor gatherings.
->- For large-scale gatherings, the digital or physical Manitoba Immunization Card, which includes QR code, must be scanned when a person presents their QR code.
-This also includes a screenshot or a print-out of the QR code.
->   - Government-issued identification must be requested and is required to validate the person’s identity as matching the vaccination record provided.
->   - For information on how to scan the QR code, visit: [manitoba.ca/covid19/vaccine/immunizationrecord/businesses.html](https://manitoba.ca/covid19/vaccine/immunizationrecord/businesses.html)
->   - An honour system or self-identification is not an acceptable means of verification.

 ### Mask Use

 - Masks are required in all indoor public spaces.